Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Applications

-We now apply multivariate EE models with serial interval distributions to the data on norovirus and rotavirus in Berlin, weeks 2011--W06 to 2017--W52.
-We revisit two model variants specified in \cite{Held2017} for district-level gastrointestinal disease data (there referred to as Models 7 and 8, see Section 3.3).
+We now apply multivariate EE models to the data on norovirus and rotavirus in Berlin, weeks 2011--W06 to 2017--W52.
+We revisit and extend two model variants specified in \cite{Held2017} for district-level norovirus data (there referred to as Models 7 and 8, Section 3.3).
 To model incidence in the twelve districts, both original models combine the formulation \eqref{eq:hhh4_mean_structure} and power law weights \eqref{eq:power_law} to describe spatial spread.
 The overdispersion parameter $\psi$ is shared across districts.
 The first model, which we refer to as the \textit{full model}, is defined as

+where again $\omega = 52$.
 It features shared terms $\beta^{(\nu)}, \gamma^{(\cdot)}$ and $\delta^{(\cdot)}$ for seasonality, but district-specific intercepts $\alpha^{(\cdot)}_i$ in both the endemic and the epidemic parameters.
 As in \citet{Held2017}, the indicator $x_t$ for calendar weeks 52 and 1 aims to capture changes in reporting behaviour or social contact patterns during the Christmas break, as quantified by the coefficients $\beta^{(\nu)}$.
+Note that the same indicator has also been included into the GLARMA reference model.

 The second model is more parsimonious and features a \textit{gravity model} component \citep{Xia2004} instead of district-specific intercepts in the epidemic component.
 Equation \eqref{eq:phi_noro} is thus replaced by